Isamaa

 Isamaa (lit.
-'Fatherland') is a Christian-democratic and national-conservative political party in Estonia.
+'Fatherland') is a Christian democratic and national conservative political party in Estonia.

 It was founded on 4 June 2006 under the name of "Pro Patria and Res Publica Union", by the merger of two conservative parties, Pro Patria Union and Res Publica Party.
 Up to the 2007 parliamentary elections, the party held 32 seats out of 101 in the Riigikogu and one of Estonia's six seats in the European Parliament.
 The party is a member of the European People's Party (EPP).
 The merged party consisted of two separate boards and two party leaders, which was replaced by a unified board and leader in May 2007.
 The party's prime minister candidate was Mart Laar, who became a chairman of the party.
 In 2018, its name was changed to "Isamaa", meaning literally "Fatherland".

 Ideologically, it has been positioned on the centre-right or right-wing on the political spectrum, and it is economically liberal.

 History

 Pre-foundation

 Prior to the merger, there was an extreme drop in public support for Res Publica after the government led by Juhan Parts was forced to step down, and Pro Patria had also been relatively marginalised after the fall of their own governing coalition.
 There was also concern among conservatives about splitting the vote between two parties with largely similar ideologies and being unable to oppose the much more cohesive left wing electorate, which was mostly rallied behind the Centre Party.
 On 4 April 2006, representatives from the Pro Patria Union and Res Publica decided to merge the two parties, which took place officially on 4 June 2006.
 Although originally the name For Estonia (Eesti Eest) was considered for the newly formed party, it was rejected, and the provisional name was used until the new name was adopted in 2018.

-On 15 November 2006 the parties were officially merged as Pro Patria and Res Publica Union (Erakond Isamaa ja Res Publica Liit).
+On 15 November 2006, the parties were officially merged as Pro Patria and Res Publica Union (Erakond Isamaa ja Res Publica Liit).

 2007–2015

-In 2007 Estonian parliamentary election the party won over 18 per cent of the vote and joined coalition, led by their former junior coalition partners, the Reform Party.
-This cooperation was retained up until 2014, when the Social Democratic Party replaced The Fatherland as junior coalition partner.
+In the 2007 Estonian parliamentary election, the party won over 18% of the vote and joined coalition with, and led by their former junior coalition partners, the Reform Party.
+This cooperation was retained up until 2014, when the Social Democratic Party replaced Isamaa as junior coalition partner.